mosaiqone/user_guide_utils/cheat-sheets/NUPANO-connect-Installation/NUPANO-connect-Installation-cheat-sheet.md

 ```

 ## On Windows
-1. Open a previously created machine and navigate to the Hardware menu and click on “NUPANO Connect”.
+1. Open a previously created machine, navigate to the Hardware menu and click on “NUPANO Connect”.
 2. Locate the downloaded installer on your PC and double click it.